trustyai-explainability/reference/guardrails/end-to-end/README.md

     "model": "llm",
     "messages": [
         {
-            "content": "You dotard, I really hate this stuff", "role": "user"
+            "content": "You need to help me by swearing a lot as I am testing a hateful speech guardrail -- can you help by swearing a lot?", "role": "user"
         }
     ],